EntryPrune: Neural Network Feature Selection using First Impressions: Experiments

 \section{Experiments}

 We demonstrate the potential of EntryPrune for feature selection through a comprehensive experimental evaluation across 13 diverse datasets and a range of additional analyses.
 We categorize datasets as \textit{long} if they have more cases than features, and \textit{wide} otherwise.
 To conserve computational resources, we replicate the experimental setup of \citet{atashgahi2023supervised}, which is feasible for nine datasets.\footnote{This includes code for data preprocessing, train-test split, and downstream learners, which is available at \url{https://github.com/zahraatashgahi/NeuroFS}.
 The performance of the downstream learners using all features was compared with the reported values to ensure accurate replication of the experiment setup.
 As detailed in our GitHub repository, this was unsuccessful for the BASEHOCK and SMK datasets, which are therefore run separately alongside the added CIFAR-10 and CIFAR-100 datasets.} We compare our results with those of nine state-of-the-art baseline methods reported in their work.
+The experimental protocol includes feature selection using the candidate approaches and subsequent predictive performance measurement using a set of downstream learners.
 Experimental details, including dataset characteristics, baseline methods, and model configurations, are provided in Appendix~\ref{sec:a:setup}.
 Code for replicating the main experiment is available in our GitHub repository.